 Warning triangle – It’s compulsory to carry a warning triangle in your car in most European countries except Spain and Turkey, which demand you must have two.
 In many countries, including France, you must carry a set of spare light bulbs too.

-Zipper rule – In Germany when traffic is congested, normal right-of-way rules gives way to the “zipper rule”.
+Zipper rule – In Germany when traffic is congested, normal right-of-way rules give way to the “zipper rule”.
 It means vehicles from each lane must give way one at a time.